isomorphic-software/smartclient-docs/classes/DataSource.md

 ## Attr: DataSource.ignoreTextMatchStyleCaseSensitive

 ### Description
 For fields on this dataSource that specify [ignoreTextMatchStyle](DataSourceField.md#attr-datasourcefieldignoretextmatchstyle) true, the prevailing textMatchStyle is ignored and SmartClient matches exact values.
 This property dictates whether that match is case-sensitive like the "exactCase" textMatchStyle, or case-insensitive like the "exact" textMatchStyle (the default).
-Please see the [TextMatchStyle documentation](../reference_2.md#type-textmatchstyle) for a discussion of the nuances of case-sensitive matching.
+Please see the [TextMatchStyle documentation](../reference.md#type-textmatchstyle) for a discussion of the nuances of case-sensitive matching.

-**Flags**: IR

----
-## Attr: DataSource.responseFormat

-### Description
-For a [RestConnector DataSource](../kb_topics/serverRestConnector.md#kb-topic-server-side-rest-connector), the response format to use.
-Can be overridden at operationBinding level, see [OperationBinding.responseFormat](OperationBinding.md#attr-operationbindingresponseformat) Note, if `responseFormat` is not specified at either the DataSource or OperationBinding level, response processing will throw an exception.

-### Groups

-- serverRestConnector

 **Flags**: IR